 To succeed at Maternity BVM, students must be present.
 So much learning goes on each day that cannot be sent home and made up.
 Students who miss a lot of school do not perform as well as those who attend every day.
+We highly recommend that families do not schedule trips/vacations when school is in session.
+If your student must miss school for an extended period of time, sufficient notice must be given to the office as well as the student's teacher(s) (at least one week in advance) so that proper arrangements for classwork can be made.

 All routine doctor and dentist appointments should be conducted after school hours.
-If an appointment is scheduled on a school day during school hours, it is expected that the child come to school before the appointment and return to school after the appointment to finish the remainder of the school day.
+If an appointment is scheduled on a school day during school hours, it is expected that the child comes to school before the appointment and returns to school after the appointment to finish the remainder of the school day.
 If a student is absent or tardy because of illness or for any other reason, the parent/guardian must call the office that day at (773) 227-1140 or before 9:00 A.M. to inform the school of the student's absence or late arrival.
 In addition, the student must bring a written excuse from home on the first day he/she returns to school.
 Students must present this excuse to their classroom teacher.
 Two or more consecutive absences require a doctor's note.

-TRUANCY: A students is considered truant if they are absent 5% (5 unexcused absences) of the 183 school days and do not have a viable cause such as a documented illness or family emergency.
+TRUANCY: A student is considered truant if they are absent 5% (5 unexcused absences) of the 181 school days and do not have a viable cause such as a documented illness or family emergency.